 We will take the best parts of ourselves

 I guess we’ll see what I am made of.

 Editors Note – Chelsea completed the Bear 100 under particularly extreme weather conditions with a time of 26:35.
 29th overall, 3rd place Female.
-Look for her race report soon.
+Find her race report here.